storageos/storageos.github.io/_docs/install/iso.md

 2. Installing StorageOS and Ubuntu Server from ISO media for each virtual cluster node in your cluster
 3. Confirming the setup has completed successfully - covered in the next section for both the ISO and Vagrant install

->**&#x270F; Note**: You should already have the ISO downloaded from the previous section [Downloading the StorageOS media](../install/media.html#Downloading) and should be ready to setup your VirtualBox environment.
+>**Note**: You should already have the ISO downloaded from the previous section [Downloading the StorageOS media](../install/media.html#Downloading) and should be ready to setup your VirtualBox environment.

->**&#x270F; Note**: The VirtualBox screen shots below have been taken from macOS.
+>**Note**: The VirtualBox screen shots below have been taken from macOS.
 If you are setting up VirtualBox VMs on a different platform, the rendering of these screens will differ based on your installed operating system.

 ## Creating VMs with VirtualBox